Burqa: Israel

-A group of Haredi (ultra-Orthodox) Jewish women in Israel began to don the Burqa as a symbol of piety.
+A group of Haredi (ultra-Orthodox) Jewish women in Israel began to don the burqa as a symbol of piety.
 Following its adoption by Bruria Keren, an Israeli religious leader who taught a strict interpretation of Jewish scripture to female adherents, an estimated 600 Jewish women started to wear the veil.
 Keren claimed to have adopted wearing the burqa to "save men from themselves.
 A man who sees a woman's body parts is sexually aroused, and this might cause him to commit sin.
-Even if he doesn't actually sin physically, his impure thoughts are sin in themselves."
-However, a rabbinical authority said "There is a real danger that by exaggerating, you are doing the opposite of what is intended [resulting in] severe transgressions in sexual matters," and issued an edict declaring burqa-wearing a sexual fetish, and as promiscuous as wearing too little.
+Even if he doesn't actually sin physically, his impure thoughts are sin in themselves".
+However, a rabbinical authority said "There is a real danger that by exaggerating, you are doing the opposite of what is intended [resulting in] severe transgressions in sexual matters", and issued an edict declaring burqa-wearing a sexual fetish, and as promiscuous as wearing too little.

-According to The Jerusalem Post, in 2010, a Member of the Knesset intended to put forward a bill to "prohibit the wearing of a full-body and face covering for women.
+According to The Jerusalem Post, in 2010, Marina Solodkin, a member of the Knesset, intended to put forward a bill to "prohibit the wearing of a full-body and face covering for women.
 [The] bill would not differentiate between Muslims and Jews".